Regional Wellbeing Data

 info

-Source: ACARA National School Profile 2025.
-ICSEA (Index of Community Socio-Educational Advantage) ranges from ~500 to ~1300; national average is 1000.
+Source: ACARA National School Profile, data as at March 2025.
+ICSEA ranges from ~500 to ~1300; national average is 1000.
 Equity figures are school-level averages, not student-weighted.

-Cities & Regions in Australian Capital Territoryx
+Cities & Regions in Australian Capital Territory

 Select a city or region to explore a detailed wellbeing report for that specific area, including local data, priority issues, and prevention insights.